io10-0x/io10-0x/README.md

 # About Me

 Hello!
-I'm Ivan Otono, an aspiring Full Stack Blockchain Developer with a passion for decentralized technologies and smart contract development.
+I'm an aspiring Full Stack Blockchain Developer with a passion for decentralized technologies and smart contract development.
 My journey into the blockchain world began with a fascination for how decentralized systems can change the world and I want to be a part of it.

 ## My Focus